 The Medical Trust has developed specific communication tools for the diocese to use for effective communications.
 We will work with each diocese to create a communication plan regarding the implementation of the DHP.

-(Most of the actual open enrollment verifications and changes are done directly by the employees, using our user-friendly web-based MLPS system)
+(Most of the actual annual enrollment verifications and changes are done directly by the employees, using our user-friendly web-based MLPS system)

 Under the terms of the DHP, clergy and lay employees who have medical benefits through approved sources will be allowed to waive medical coverage under the DHP (“opt out”) and choose to maintain their medical benefits through the approved source.
 Examples of approved sources include coverage through a spouse’s or partner’s employment, medical benefits through a government-sponsored program such as Medicaid or TRICARE, or coverage from a previous employer.
 The list of approved sources is subject to change based on the federal healthcare reform law.